Patidar reservation agitation: Background

 In India, the Other Backward Caste (OBC) status invokes affirmative action which provides reserved quotas in education and government jobs.
 In Gujarat, 27% of the seats in government and education are reserved for OBC, 7.5% for Scheduled Castes and 15% for Scheduled Tribes for a total of 49.5% of all seats.

 The Supreme Court capped the reservation at 50% in their 1992 judgement in the Indra Sawhney case.

-In 1981, the Government of Gujarat, headed by Indian National Congress (INC) chief minister Madhavsinh Solanki, introduced the reservation for socially and economically backward castes (SEBC) chiefly Koli caste based on recommendations of the Bakshi Commission.
+In 1981, the Government of Gujarat, headed by Indian National Congress (INC) chief minister Madhavsinh Solanki, introduced the reservation for socially and economically backward castes (SEBC), chiefly Koli caste, based on recommendations of the Bakshi Commission.
 It resulted in anti-reservation agitation across the state, which spilled over in riots that resulted in more than one hundred deaths.
 Solanki resigned in 1985 but later returned to power, winning 149 out of 182 assembly seats.
 He was supported by Kshatriya, Harijan, Adivasi and Muslims, collectively called KHAM.
 This caused other communities, including Patidars, to lose the political influence which later alienated the INC. Patidars represents 12.3% of the population of Gujarat.
 The SEBC (later the OBC) list initially comprised 81 communities, which by 2014 had expanded to 146 communities.
 In the 1980s the proportion of reserved seats was 10%; by 2014 it had increased to 27%.

-Patidar community is facing class-differentiation within the community.
+The Patidar community is facing class-differentiation within the community.
 There was a growing discontent among Patidar youth due to shrinking economic opportunities and among older generation due to their downward social mobility.

 The agitation took inspiration from the agitation by the Gujjar community in Rajasthan, which ended in May 2015.

 Agitation in 2015

 July

-In July 2015 Patidar youth, many of whom are surnamed Patel, started public demonstrations across Gujarat demanding OBC status for their community, which would entitle Patidars to a reserved quota of places in government jobs and education.
+In July 2015 Patidar youth, many of whom are surnamed Patel, started public demonstrations across Gujarat, demanding OBC status for their community, which would entitle the Patidars to a reserved quota of places in government jobs and education.

 They were supported by Sardar Patel Sevadal, an organisation for community service, and they formed the Patidar Anamat Andolan Samiti (PAAS) for this purpose, headed by Hardik Patel.
 The organisation described itself as apolitical.

 Four major Patidar organisations denied any involvement in the agitation, though later the Khodaldham Trust offered to mediate between the youth and the government.

 The agitation started in Mehsana on 6 July 2015, and a demonstration was held in Mansa on 22 July.

 The demonstration in Visnagar on 23 July turned violent when some agitators torched some vehicles and vandalised the office of Bharatiya Janata Party MLA Rishikesh Patel.

 Demonstrations were held in Vijapur and Mehsana on 28 July.

 The police booked 152 persons for violating prohibitory orders by holding the demonstration.

 On 30 July there were demonstrations in Lunavada.